 In his reflections on slavery, writes Miller, Lincoln was constant in his adherence to the idea that the United States “was founded upon the proposition that all men are created equal, as stated in the Declaration of Independence.”
 In the finest meaning of integrity, all parts of the whole are of equal value.
 As Lincoln understood, the whole can’t be broken down into lesser values.
 The whole and the parts are one.

 The word integrity applies to a code of moral values.
 Lincoln, writes Miller, displayed “a distinct quality of tact, generosity, and civility” in his dealings with supporters, opponents, editors, and clients.
 Lincoln also applied the principles of integrity to his concept of the nation.
 Throughout the Civil War, Lincoln never wavered in his commitment to the integrity of the Union.
 In his mind, the Union was unbroken.
 For Lincoln, the Civil War was a rebellion or insurrection, not a war between two sovereign states.

-Now it appears that a corporate structure enabled by extreme right-wing politicians is striving to “break away” from the Union, to separate itself from federal authority by rendering the government weak and toothless and by taking it over.
+Now it appears that a corporate structure enabled by misguided politicians is striving to “break away” from the Union, to separate itself from federal authority by rendering the government weak and toothless and by taking it over.
 If we can’t feel personal integrity, we won’t be able to register in our own mind this threat to the integrity of the Union.